sasank-desaraju/sasank-desaraju.github.io/_drafts/torii.md

 The rigid creativity of formal logic and mathematical proofs.
 The magic of partial differentials in Thermodynamics.
 Fourier transforms and Louiville's theorem.
-The unabashed nessecity (?) of Electrodynamics.
+The seamless inevitability of Electrodynamics.
 The formless shapes of Abstract Algebra.

 The laws and formulae I learned guided the motion of the tiniest particle and largest galaxy along with every school bus, egret, lodestone, Cambodian, silicon wafer, Barbie doll, bacteriophage, and Chicago deep dish pizza in history.